Lead: What Every Parent Should Know About Lead

 - The above suggestions also apply to children who spend time in other houses that were built before 1978, such as a relative’s house or day care.

-- If someone in the house is exposed to lead at work, have them shower and change clothes before coming home.
+- If someone in the house is exposed to lead while outside of the house, have that person shower and change clothes before entering the home.

-- old or imported glazed ceramic containers and dishes.
+- old or imported glazed ceramic containers and dishes, pewter, or crystal for cooking or eating;

-- home remedies that contain lead such as greta and azarcon, and
+- home remedies that contain lead, such as greta and azarcon, and cosmetics, such as surma or kohl; or

 - cheap toys imported from other countries (their paint may contain lead).